juju/docs/src/en/clouds-k8s.md

-Title: CAAS and Juju
+Title: Using Kubernetes with Juju
 TODO:  Once 2.4 is officially released remove support Note and update status output
-       Should eventually link to CAAS-charm developer documentation Update when storage becomes a Juju drivable aspect.
+       Should eventually link to k8s-charm developer documentation Update when storage becomes a Juju drivable aspect.
-       Add architectural overview/diagram once CAAS becomes stable.
+       Add architectural overview/diagram once Juju:k8s becomes stable.
-       Consider manually adding a cluster (third-party installs) via `add-cloud` and `add-credential`
+       Consider manually adding a cluster (third-party installs) via `add-cloud` and `add-credential` Add charms section when they become available in the charm store

-# CAAS and Juju
+# Using Kubernetes with Juju

-CAAS is *Containers as a Service*, a cloud service that allows users to upload, organize, run, scale, manage, and stop containers.
-Combining this with Juju opens up new practical benefits for Juju users.
-Currently, Juju supports Kubernetes as its underlying CAAS solution.

 Kubernetes (often abbreviated as "k8s") provides a flexible architecture for managing containerised applications at scale (see the [Kubernetes documentation][upstream-kubernetes-docs] for more information).
 It most commonly employs Docker as its container technology.

-## CAAS-specific workflow
+## Juju k8s-specific workflow

-Here we discuss how a building and working with a CAAS environment may differ from a standard Juju workflow.
+Here we discuss how building and working with a k8s environment may differ from a standard Juju workflow.

-The only CAAS-specific Juju commands are `add-k8s` and `remove-k8s`.
+The only k8s-specific Juju commands are `add-k8s` and `remove-k8s`.
 All other concepts and commands are applied in the traditional Juju manner.

 If the Kubernetes cluster is built with Juju itself (via a bundle) and